 Distance: 160km – Duration: 4 hours

-This afternoon we explore the town; with Wat Sisaket which is the oldest temple still standing in Vientiane.
+This afternoon we’ll explore the town; start with Wat Sisaket, which is the oldest temple still standing in Vientiane.
 This amazing structure features remarkable frescoes and Buddha images.
-We continue sightseeing by visiting Haw Prakeo, the former royal temple of Laos monarchy, which previously housed the famous Emerald Buddha Statue.
-We then visit the imposing Patuxay Monument, which is well known as Vientiane’s own Arc de Triumph before continuing to the famous That Luang Stupa.
+We will continue sightseeing by visiting Haw Prakeo, the former royal temple of Laos monarchy, which previously housed the famous Emerald Buddha Statue.
+We will then visit the imposing Patuxay Monument, which is well known as Vientiane’s own Arc de Triumph before continuing to the famous That Luang Stupa.

 Overnight in Vientiane

 Full Day Tour in VientianeDay 7

 In the morning, we will first visit Wat Si Muang, which is very famous for its supernatural power.
 We will then transfer out to see Buddha Park, an enchanting collection of Buddhist and Hindu sculptures on the Mekong Riverside meadow, close to the Friendship Bridge.
 There are approximately 200 religious images dating back over 500 years, which were created by a mysterious monk spreading his philosophy on life and revealing his ideas about the universe.
 Lunch will be served in Laos Kitchen Restaurant.

 Visit COPE, an association working to help landmine victims.
 A visit to the center provides in-depth information about the history of the American/Vietnam war and the lasting impact of unexploded ordinances (UXO) in the area and the efforts underway to clear them.

 We will then visit Carol Cassidy workshop, which offers a unique opportunity to experience beautiful traditional and contemporary textiles from the country of Laos as well as the superb textiles.
 Here you can find some of the finest silks in Laos.